cwinpy/cwinpy/docs/plotting.rst

 ---------------------------------------------

-If we have multiple posterior results (e.g., from different detectors or from runs using different samplers) that we want to compare these can be overplotted on the same figure.
+If we have multiple posterior results (e.g., from different detectors or from runs using different samplers) that we want to compare, these can be overplotted on the same figure.
 To do this we can pass a dictionary pointing to the various results.
 In this case we will overplot the :math:`\cos{\iota}` posterior results of running on a simulated pulsar signal using CWInPy to produce both posterior samples and an evaluation of the posterior on a grid, and using the